-Install Docker Desktop for WindowsEstimated reading time: 4 minutes
+Install Docker Desktop on WindowsEstimated reading time: 4 minutes

-Docker Desktop for Windows is the Community Edition (CE) of Docker for Microsoft Windows.
-To download Docker Desktop for Windows, head to Docker Hub.
+Docker Desktop for Windows is the Community version of Docker for Microsoft Windows.
+You can download Docker Desktop for Windows from Docker Hub.

 What to know before you install

-- Containers and images created with Docker Desktop for Windows are shared between all user accounts on machines where it is installed.
+Containers and images created with Docker Desktop are shared between all user accounts on machines where it is installed.
 This is because all Windows accounts use the same VM to build and run containers.

-- Nested virtualization scenarios, such as running Docker Desktop for Windows on a VMWare or Parallels instance might work, but there are no guarantees.
-For more information, see Running Docker Desktop for Windows in nested virtualization scenarios
+Nested virtualization scenarios, such as running Docker Desktop on a VMWare or Parallels instance might work, but there are no guarantees.
+For more information, see Running Docker Desktop in nested virtualization scenarios.

 Note: Refer to the Docker compatibility matrix for complete Docker compatibility information with Windows Server.